licensezero/guide.licensezero.com/index.md

 #### <a id="registering">Registering</a>

-To offer private licenses for sale via [licensezero.com](https://licensezero.com), you need to register as a licensor and connect a standard [Stripe](https://stripe.com) account:
+To offer private licenses for sale via [licensezero.com](https://licensezero.com), you need to [identify yourself](#identify-yourself) with `licensezero identify`, then register as a licensor and connect a standard [Stripe](https://stripe.com) account:

 ```shell
 l0 register